deepskystacker/DSS/Installers/README.txt

 2. Remove final traces of the old Score metric (e.g. from the info.txt files where it was called OverallQuality).

+3. Bug-fix: Change to the progress dialogue to prevent it stealing focus.

-3. Add code to allow reading of files by external code (e.g. Exiv2) with UTF-8 fileids such as: C:\Τεστερ\ABM8W.jpg
+4. Set code page to utf-8 so that Exiv2 can read files with fileids such as: C:\Τεστερ\ABM8W.jpg

 Welcome to DeepSkyStacker 5.1.10
 ======================================